Management of attention deficit hyperactivity disorder: Nature

-Children who spend time outdoors in natural settings, such as parks, seem to display fewer symptoms of ADHD, which has been dubbed "Green Therapy".
-But it may be due to reverse causation.
+Children who spend time outdoors in natural settings, such as parks, seem to display fewer symptoms of ADHD, which has been dubbed "Green Therapy".Nature-based interventions may serve as useful adjuncts to pharmacological or behavioral therapy treatments for ADHD, particularly in cases where medications are less preferred or recommended.Such interventions are touted for their general health benefits and high safety profile, despite the need for more robust randomized control trials to examine their efficacy as a treatment modality for ADHD.

 Diet

 There is insufficient evidence to support dietary changes in ADHD and thus they are not recommended by the American Academy of Pediatrics as of 2019.
 Perhaps the best known of the dietary alternatives is the Feingold diet which involves removing salicylates, artificial colors and flavors, and certain synthetic preservatives from children's diets.
 However, studies have shown little if any effect of the Feingold diet on the behavior of children with ADHD.

 Results of studies regarding the effect of eliminating artificial food coloring from the diet of children with ADHD have been very varied.
 It has been found that it might be effective in some children but as the published studies have been of low quality results can be more related to research problems such as publication bias.

 The UK Food Standards Agency (FSA) has called for a ban on the use of six artificial food colorings and the European Union (EU) has ruled that some food dyes must be labeled with the relevant E number as well as this warning: "may have an adverse effect on activity and attention in children."
 Nevertheless, existing evidence neither refutes nor supports the association between ADHD and food colouring.

-Dietary supplements and specialized diets are sometimes used by people with ADHD with the intent to mitigate some or all of the symptoms.
+Dietary supplements, self-medication, and specialized diets are sometimes used by people with ADHD with the intent to mitigate some or all of the symptoms.
 However a 2009 article in the Harvard Mental Health Letter states, "Although vitamin or mineral supplements [micronutrients] may help children diagnosed with particular deficiencies, there is no evidence that they are helpful for all children with ADHD.
 Furthermore, megadoses of vitamins, which can be toxic, must be avoided."
 In the United States, no dietary supplement has been approved for the treatment for ADHD by the FDA.

 Some popular supplements used to manage ADHD symptoms: